jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/5 Inheritance.md

 ## Subclassing Properties

 - properties defined in the parent coud be extended/modified in the subclass
-- properties live in the namespace of the class in which they-re defined, reffering to them from subclasses you have to use fullname `className.propertiName`
+- properties live in the namespace of the class in which they-re defined, reffering to them from subclasses you have to use fullname `className.propertyName`

 ```jsx
 class Parent: